Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Lattice embeddings of right-angled Artin groups

-By Corollary~\ref{cor:equivalent}, there exists a unique continuous flat-preserving action $\alpha:\mathfrak{H}\to\Bij_{\mathrm{FP}}(G)$ such that there exists $D\ge 0$ such that for every $h\in\mathfrak{H}$ and every $g\in G$, one has $d(\rho(h,g),\alpha(h)(g))\le D$.
+By Corollary~\ref{cor:equivalent}, there exists a unique continuous flat-preserving action $\alpha:\mathfrak{H}\to\Bij_{\mathrm{FP}}(G)$ such that there exists $D\ge 0$ such that for every $h\in\mathfrak{H}$ and every $g\in G$, one has $d(\rho'(h,g),\alpha(h)(g))\le D$.
 In particular the action $\alpha$ is by quasi-isometries, and it is proper and cobounded.
 This proves the first part of the proposition.

 The second part of the proposition then follows from \cite[Theorem~6.2]{HK}, and $Y$ arises as a blow-up building as in Section~\ref{sec:qi-criterion}.
 As in the proof of \cite[Theorem~6.2]{HK}, the properness of the $\mathfrak{H}$-action on $Y$ follows from the properness of its action on $G$, and the fact that there is an equivariant quasi-isometry from $G$ to the set of rank $0$ vertices of $Y$ (see the paragraphs after the proof of the claim in \cite[p.~587]{HK}).
 The coboundedness (in fact cocompactness as $Y$ is locally finite) of the action follows from the same argument.
-And the measurability of the $\mathfrak{H}$-action on $Y$ also follows from the measurability of its action on $G$ by the same argument (the argument gives the measurability at the level of rank $0$ vertices, but the action on rank $0$ vertices determines the whole action).
-Finally, the continuity of the homomorphism $\mathfrak{H}\to\Aut(Y)$ follows again from an automatic continuity statement due to Mackey, see \cite[Theorem~B.3]{Zim}. \end{proof}
+The continuity of the action follows from \cite[Lemma 19.29]{Cor-quasi}. \end{proof}